Get your copy of the 7th Annual State of Smart Manufacturing and hear from 300+ manufacturers in this new survey report!

 Motus’ roots go back to 1973, yet the company only assumed its current form in 2014 when a private equity firm supported its carve-out from Johnson Controls.
 Taking on a new corporate identity also meant moving from a QAD MFG/PRO system to a new solution to manage its manufacturing process.

 As Motus evaluated potential ERP solutions, the company had several priorities.
 First, because Motus would have faced penalties for not moving off of Johnson Controls’ system promptly, any potential solution had to go live quickly.
 Second, the new company didn’t want to be burdened with implementing and maintaining a system in house where they’d have to manage databases.
-Given these priorities, moving to a cloud solution just made sense—and so Motus chose the Plex Manufacturing Cloud®.
+Given these priorities, moving to a cloud solution just made sense—and so Motus chose Plex.

 Once the vendor was selected, Motus went to work on an implementation plan.
-In just a four-month period in 2015, Motus moved four of its plants to the Plex Manufacturing Cloud.
+In just a four-month period in 2015, Motus moved four of its plants to Plex.
 And when Motus purchased Leon Plastics in 2016, the company quickly moved its three newly acquired plants to Plex.
 In 2018, Motus divested two plants to another investor.
 Today, all five plants as well as its corporate headquarters run their business on Plex.

 “When we launched Plex in our production facilities, it brought with it a foundation of change and visibility,” says Garn Evans, Vice President of IT, Motus Integrated Technologies.
 “We gained a better understanding and control of our inventory and increased our operational efficiencies.
 We’ve also reduced human errors, decreased our scrap rates, and increased the quality of our product by identifying production errors earlier in the process.”